-Alpha Cognition Inc. ("ACI" or the "Company"), formerly Crystal Bridge Enterprises Inc., is in the business of researching and developing pharmaceutical treatments for neurological diseases.
-The Company operates from its three offices located in Charlottetown, Prince Edward Island; Vancouver, British Columbia; and West Palm Beach, Florida.
+Alpha Cognition Inc. ("ACI" or the "Company") is in the business of researching and developing pharmaceutical treatments for neurological diseases.
+The Company operates from its three offices located in Charlottetown, Prince Edward Island; Vancouver, British Columbia; and Frisco, Texas.
 The head office and registered and records office of the Company is 301 - 1228 Hamilton Street, Vancouver, BC, V6B 6L2.
-The Company's common shares trade on the TSX Venture Exchange ("TSX-V") under the trading symbol "ACOG" and on the Over-The-Counter ("OTC") under the trading symbol "ACOGF".
+The Company's common shares trade on the TSX Venture Exchange ("TSX-V") under the trading symbol "ACOG" and on the Over-The-Counter Markets ("OTC") under the trading symbol "ACOGF".